Saturday, October 17, 2015

 There is a version that does exist now.
 All Type B Native Radio stations are required to play a percentage of Native artists and provide some kind of programming and even language.
 The required amount of NatCon can be as little as 2% and it is usually around 15% but some stations are only "encouraged" to play "current Aboriginal music."
 Some stations deal with their NatCon requirements in a manner similar to many Canadian radio stations in the 1970's by playing music in non prime hours or in specialty programming.

 Despite minimal support from Canadian mainstream radio and support from Native radio stations that is spotty at best, Native music in Canada is groundbreaking and glorious.
 It deserves to be heard.
 It deserves to be in your head and in your car.
 All of it.
-The traditional music current and archival; contemporary music from Buffy Ste.
-Marie in the 1960's to Buffy Ste.
-Marie in 2015.
+The traditional music current and archival and the contemporary music over every genre.

 The required amount of Native/Indigenous music should be increased to 35% or more for all Type B Native radio stations and if you want to add the Soul on top of that then play more.
 There is so much incredible music that 24/7 should be the goal.